 Christian Mandl PhD MD

-Christian W. Mandl is Senior Vice President of RNA Technologies and Boston Site Head at VIR Bio.
-Previously he was the Global Head of Research, Early and Exploratory Clinical Development at Novartis Vaccines.
+Christian W. Mandl is a medical and molecular scientist working on the development of innovative medicines to prevent and cure infectious diseases and cancer.
+He was the Global Head of Research and Exploratory Clinical Development at Novartis Vaccines.
 In this role, he led a global team of more than 300 discovery and clinical researchers developing a broad range of viral and bacterial vaccines, adjuvants and delivery platforms including the self-amplifying RNA technology (SAM), which he initiated in 2008 inspired by his previous academic research.
 Prior to joining Novartis, Christian was Professor and Assistant Head of the Clinical Institute of Virology at Medical University of Vienna.
 He is an internationally renowned expert on viruses and vaccines, and has authored more than 100 scientific publications and patents.

 Prof. Rivka Tuval-Mashiach MD